astroblackpanther/heart_simulator/README.md

 - **International Collaboration**: Partner with space agencies worldwide for collaborative AI/ML research in space medicine
 - **Educational Outreach**: Inspire future generations through space-based biomedical research with AI integration

-#### **Technical Adaptations for Space**
-- **Radiation Hardening**: Modify components to withstand cosmic radiation and solar particle events
-- **Thermal Management**: Adapt for extreme temperature variations in space
-- **Power Optimization**: Minimize energy consumption for long-duration missions
-- **Redundancy Systems**: Implement backup systems for critical health monitoring functions
-- **Space-Grade Materials**: Use materials certified for space applications

 This project serves as an excellent foundation for continued innovation in biomedical engineering, combining hardware design, software development, and real-world medical applications.

 ## Acknowledgments
 - **ULACIT**: For the international exchange opportunity
-- **Rice University**: For hosting and providing world-class facilities
+- **Rice University**: For hosting and providing world-class facilities and the knowledge.
 - **OEDK Staff**: For guidance and support during the project
-- **Faculty Mentors**: From both institutions for academic supervision

 ---